-Tom Slick, upstanding competitor and all around good sport, took part in racing events all over the globe, accompanied and cheered on by his girlfriend Marigold and the grandmotherly but sassy Gertie Growler (of unidentified acquaintance).
-He competed in a vehicle called the Thunderbolt Grease-Slapper, which he converted beyond recognition prior to every race to suit the conditions of the race: forming such unlikely vehicles as a submarine, hot air balloon, motorized skateboard, etc., in addition to all forms of standard road racer.
-Never far from the action, Marigold, and even Gertie, occasionally rode shotgun during the races.
+Upstanding competitor and all around good sport Tom Slick took part in racing events all over the globe, accompanied and cheered on by his girlfriend Marigold and the grandmotherly but sassy Gertie Growler.
+He competed in a vehicle called the Thunderbolt Grease-Slapper, which he converted beyond recognition prior to every race to suit the conditions of the race, forming such unlikely vehicles as a submarine, hot air balloon, motorized skateboard, etc. in addition to all forms of standard road racer.
+Never far from the action, Marigold or Gertie occasionally rode shotgun during the races.

 In the racing world, Tom was a fan favorite, greeted by a cheer of enthusiasm whenever he was announced.
-His biggest supporter was Marigold, who was completely smitten with him, although Tom was wholly devoted to his sport and oblivious to her gestures of romance.
-Unfazed by Tom's inattention, Marigold interpreted his most humdrum of statements as signs of affection.
+Marigold was Tom’s biggest supporter and completely smitten with him, even though Tom’s devotion to his sport made him oblivious to her gestures of romance.
+Unfazed by Tom’s inattention, Marigold interpreted his most humdrum of statements as signs of affection.

 Despite obstacles thrown in his path by the machinations of rival racers, Tom managed at the last moment to win every race he entered, making him perhaps the most successful racer in the history of the sport.